Axtell/Axtell/README.md

 ./build_all.sh
 ```

 Debug build.
-This will not minify and will also enable a "watcher" program (rebuilds assets everytime you make a change):
+This will not minify and will also enable a "watcher" program (rebuilds assets every time you make a change):
 ```sh
 ./build_all_debug.sh
 ```